timbslr/timbslr/README.md

 <img src="CodingFactoryT_Logo.png" align ="right">

-I?m a young Java/Arduino developer from Germany.
+I'm a young Java/Arduino developer from Germany.
 Java is my main programming language, but I also have a few experiences in other areas. <br>
 I?m interested in Arduino hardware programming, developing small applications (e.g. my Visual Algorithm Sorter or my Pong game) and writing algorithms to solve problems, like the ones of [Advent of Code](https://adventofcode.com) or [LeetCode](https://leetcode.com).
 I also like exploiting [TryHackMe](https://tryhackme.com) machines.